QuantEcon/lecture-source-jl/rst_files/dynamic_programming_squared/dyn_stack.rst

 Overview
 ========

-Previous lectures including :doc:`LQ dynamic programming <lqcontrol>`, :doc:`rational expectations equilibrium <rational_expectations>`, and :doc:`Markov perfect equilibrium <markov_perf>`  lectures have studied  decision problems that are recursive in what we can call "natural" state variables, such as
+Previous lectures including :doc:`LQ dynamic programming <../dynamic_programming/lqcontrol>`, :doc:`rational expectations equilibrium <../multi_agent_models/rational_expectations>`, and :doc:`Markov perfect equilibrium <../multi_agent_models/markov_perf>`  lectures have studied  decision problems that are recursive in what we can call "natural" state variables, such as

 * stocks of capital (fiscal, financial and human)
 * wealth